-Our courses at The National Institute for Genealogical Studies offer a wide variety of topics, providing genealogical education for professional genealogists, as well as those who are interested in beginning to research their family history.
+Our courses at The International Institute of Genealogical Studies offer a wide variety of topics, providing genealogical education for professional genealogists, as well as those who are interested in beginning to research their family history.
 All family history researchers, no matter what their level of expertise, strive to acquire the core skills necessary to accurately and honestly preserve their family’s heritage.

 We previously shared information for the recent RootsTech 2022 virtual conference, which was held on March 3-5, 2022.
 We hope you were able to attend and visit our booth in the Virtual Expo Hall.
-Information about The National Institute for Genealogical Studies is accessible in the booth.
+Information about The International Institute of Genealogical Studies is accessible in the booth.

 We are proud to once again recommend the RootsTech session presented by our student, Linda Debe entitled, Abstracts, Extracts, and Transcriptions, OH-MY!
 The recording is still available to watch, and the handout is available for download.

 The Scottish Indexes Conference XVI was held this past Saturday, featuring sessions that were also specifically focused on transcribing old handwriting.
 The handout for all of the sessions, containing many useful links, is available on their homepage.

 A very detailed handout is also available for the session, Who’s Afraid of the Big Bad Will? – why Scottish wills and testaments are not that scary and how they can help you with your family history by Robert Urquhart on his homepage, where you can download the Abbotshall Guide to Scottish Wills and Testaments.
 This is a very useful 11-page pdf file that you will want to add to your Genealogy Transcription Tool Box.